Menu

 The VBS is currently administered by six regions throughout England, each run by an Angling Trust Regional Enforcement Support Manager, who works very closely with the Environment Agency and police.
 Each region is sub-divided into areas, each with an Environment Agency Fisheries Enforcement Officer acting as a Single Point of Contact, liaising with a volunteer serving as an Area Co-ordinator.

-Training is provided by Angling Trust staff, who are both retired police officers and anglers; the Environment Agency; UK National Wildlife Crime Unit or local police, and the Fish Health Inspectorate.
+Training is provided by Angling Trust staff, who are retired police officers, the Environment Agency; Police Officers , and the Fish Health Inspectorate.

-Volunteers receive a pocketbook, identity card and Angling Trust clothing.
+Volunteers receive an identity card and Angling Trust clothing.
 Most importantly, access is provided to the secure VBS website for reporting purposes and information sharing.
 All volunteers must be over 18 years of age.

 All anglers can help this process, in fact – at any time of year – by reporting information and offences in progress to the Environment Agency on 0800 80 70 60, or the police on 101/999 as appropriate.